vcoquard/elastalert-ocp/README.md

 INFO:elastalert:Ran rules/my-rules from 2019-09-03 00:00 UTC to 2019-09-03 12:35 UTC: 0 query hits (0 already seen), 0 matches, 0 alerts sent
 ```

-Now you can adjust configuration to your need:
+Now you can adjust configuration to your needs:

 1. Elastalert configuration:
 ```